AhmedMoneimm/Microsoft-Stock-Forecasting/README.md

 ```
 pip install pandas matplotlib numpy tensorflow
 ```
-2. Open the `stock_forecasting_lstm.ipynb` file in your preferred Jupyter Notebook.
+2. Open the `Stock_forecasting_LSTM.ipynb` file in your preferred Jupyter Notebook.

 3. Run the notebook cells sequentially to train the LSTM model and make predictions.

 ## Notebooks Files

-- `stock_forecasting_lstm.py`: The main notebook file that contains the code for loading the dataset, preprocessing the data, building the LSTM model, training the model, and making predictions.
+- `Stock_forecasting_LSTM.ipynb`: The main notebook file that contains the code for loading the dataset, preprocessing the data, building the LSTM model, training the model, and making predictions.

 ## Usage

-1. Open the notebook file `stock_forecasting_lstm.py`.
+1. Open the notebook file `Stock_forecasting_LSTM.ipynb`.

 2. Modify the parameters such as the time period, window size, and model architecture according to your needs.